6 Ways to Protect Your Home in a Lawsuit

-1. Homestead exemption.
+1. Maximize the Homestead Exemption

 This is a statutory exemption available in most states that protects a certain amount of the value of a person’s home from a creditor or bankruptcy.
 Essentially, if a creditor comes after you in a lawsuit and forces the sale of your home, they only get what’s left after selling fees, the mortgage balance, and your homestead exemption amount.

-This tool is generally available in 44 states, and the amount and rules on how to qualify for and satisfy the requirements of the exemption vary.
+Forty-eight states have a “Homestead Exemption” to one degree or another, and the amount and rules on how to qualify for and satisfy the requirements of the exemption vary.
 For example, 21 states require that a homeowner file the appropriate paperwork to qualify for the exemption.

 If homeowners want to take advantage of this exemption, it's essential they have a general understanding of their state’s law and consult with their asset-protection professional.

-2. Tenancy by the entirety.
+2. Protect the Home with Tenancy by the Entirety

 If your state allows it, you can title your personal residence as “tenancy by the entirety,” which offers unique protection: If one spouse is sued, the property cannot be attached or bifurcated by the lawsuit.
 Essentially, tenancy by the entirety holds that if a husband gets into a terrible lawsuit, it’s not fair that the wife loses the house when the lawsuit had nothing to do with her (or vice versa).
 There are approximately 15 to 20 states that have this law on the books, including Hawaii (as if you needed another reason to move to the Aloha State).